 Exploring a faraway place by bike, having your breath taken away by dramatic scenery and settling down for a sunset picnic to round up the day all sound pretty dreamy to us at YHA.
-The good news is that you don’t have to leave the UK to experience all this and much, much more.
+The good news is that you don’t have to leave the UK to experience scenic UK cycle routes and much, much more.
 Discovering new places by bike engages all your senses, forcing you to connect with a place in a way you haven’t experienced before; it’s also ideal for visiting often missed pockets of local food and culture and getting to know the essence of a place.
 Whilst weather can be a hindrance to many holidays in the UK, when it comes to cycling, it’s actually pretty ideal – the mildness means that you never have to worry about temperature extremes.

 For a faraway adventure – Scottish Highlands

-If you’re after an adventurous challenge then you need to make your way to Scotland for a cycle route you won’t forget, and some of the cleanest air in the kingdom.
+If you’re after an adventurous challenge then you need to make your way to Scotland for a UK cycle route you won’t forget, and some of the cleanest air in the kingdom.
 The route takes you from Dingwall to the Victorian spa town called Strathpeffer, heading past astonishing scenery of Loch Garve where you’ll encounter ancient trees and shimmering waterside.
 You can choose whether to make your route long or short, depending on how much you want to see, as it’s a truly customisable experience based on your fitness ability and length of stay.

 For something leisurely – Surrey